June 16, 2022

 Tiny Manchester was a mini treasure trove for me.
 I have published one story and had two more interviews with prominent citizens of the town.
 It did not start out so auspiciously.

 I booked an Air B&B outside the city to have a rural experience where I would share a house with the owner.
 Here is the drive, 90% of which was through the forest.

 Narrow Paved Road

 About ¼ mile into the paved road, one left civilization, or so it seemed.
 About three miles in, after I passed a lake with a small cluster of homes, the paved road gave way to a dirt road.
 Google was telling me four more minutes.
 The forest seemed to get even thicker.
-When I heard “you have arrived,” I walked up the house to look for the number.
+When I heard “you have arrived,” I walked to the house to look for the number.
 None.
 I looked for the mailbox to retrieve the key.
 No mailbox.
 On a lower landing of the property was an old shed with wood logs in the vicinity.
 Who knows what goes on down there?
-At that moment I thought I had just stepped into my version of “Deliverance,” the movie.
+At that moment, I thought I had just stepped into my version of “Deliverance,” the movie.
 I was hoping I would see my daughter again someday.

 Finally, here is one observation about the “Live Free or Die” state.
 American flags were everywhere.
 I wonder if I will see that many elsewhere.